RedHat-MultiArch-QE/multiarch-ci-libraries/README.md

 # multiarch-ci-libraries
-Shared libraries for running the multiarch-ci-test-template based tests on a multiarch-ci-pipeline Jenkins environment.
+Shared libraries for running the multiarch-ci-test-template based tests on a multiarch-ci-provisioner Jenkins environment.